-Unlike some cities, Silsbee isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Silsbee are a mix of both white- and blue-collar jobs.
-Overall, Silsbee is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Silsbee who work in office and administrative support (11.31%), management occupations (8.27%), and teaching (8.07%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Silsbee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Silsbee is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Silsbee who work in sales jobs (10.41%), office and administrative support (10.29%), and management occupations (8.35%).

 The most common language spoken in Silsbee is English.
 Other important languages spoken here include Spanish and Vietnamese.